risk-first/website/Overview.md

 However, if you want a brief overview of what this is all about, the articles in this section give you a short taster.

-In particular, if you're after a very high-level summary, please check out the [Quick Summary](Quick-Summary.md) article.
+In particular, if you're after a very high-level summary, please check out the [Quick Summary](Quick-Summary.md) article below.

 If you like what you've read here, then dive into [Part 1](Thinking-Risk-First.md)